lorax42/IssFuerMeinABI/README.md

 Then enter `localhost:8080/index.php` in your browser.

+Click the red button at the bottom to reset the customer counter.
-Click an item to record it's purchase.
+Click an item to add it to the order.
+Click the Submit button to record the order.

-You can find a list of the purchases in `orders.csv` in the format `item, price`.
+You can find a list of the purchases in `orders.csv` in the format `item, price, customer counter`.